pravanjan/js-state-manager/README.md

        npm install
-       npm run build:state
+       npm run build

-      test the project is working
+      test the project is working for an array example npm run build:array // for array type example npm run start:array // for array type example

-       npm run build:array // for array type example npm run start:array // for array type example
+      test the project is working for an array example npm run build:object // for array type example npm run start:object // for array type example